"To be alive at all is to have scars."

 - Never stop learning

-- Accept responsibility for your actions
+- Accept responsibility for our actions

 The Knight's Training

 Physical conditioning.
 Skill development.
 Mental discipline.
 Character building.
-He trains not to be ready for challenges but because training itself develops the qualities he needs.
+He trains not to be ready for challenges but because training develops the qualities he needs.

 The Arena